Planning a visit to Rome’s Colosseum in 2026?

 planning around crowds, and visiting the Roman Forum and Palatine Hill.

-Use this page to compare ticket questions, safety concerns, family advice, accessibility notes, what to wear,
+Use this page to compare ticket questions, prices, entry rules, safety concerns, family advice, accessibility notes,

-what to bring, and the best way to organize your Ancient Rome visit.
+what to wear, what to bring, and the best way to organize your Ancient Rome visit.
+Start with the official route

 Not every Colosseum ticket includes the same access.
-Compare entry tickets, guided tours, arena floor access,
+Compare standard entry, guided tours, arena floor access,

 Planning & Logistics